 To assist with directing sentinel landscape priorities and promoting knowledge-sharing across all the designated landscapes, the Sentinel Landscapes Partnership maintains a Federal Coordinating Committee (FCC).
-The FCC includes representatives from the USDA Natural Resources Conservation Service, the U.S. Forest Service, the DOD REPI Program, and the DOI U.S. Fish and Wildlife Service.
+The FCC includes representatives from the USDA Natural Resources Conservation Service, the U.S. Forest Service, the DOD REPI Program, the DOI U.S. Fish and Wildlife Service, and FEMA's Office of Resilience.
 The FCC also designates sentinel landscapes in locations where the FCC member agencies can collaborate on natural resource conservation and management and landscape resilience.